 Every student pursuing a degree in Fine & Studio Arts has to take a look at College of Charleston.
 Situated in Charleston, South Carolina, this school is a sound choice for students who enjoy the thrill of a popular city.

 University of South Carolina - Columbia is a good choice for individuals interested in a Fine & Studio Arts major.
-The location in a major city is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.
+Looking for a big school?
+This school has more than 20,000 students on campus.

 South Carolina State University is among your best bets if you're planning on studying Fine & Studio Arts.
 Students who enjoy a more slow-paced life will appreciate South Carolina State University's location in the small town of Orangeburg, South Carolina.

-South Carolina State University grads end up with about $27,492 of student loans on average.
-That's far lower than the U.S. average of $28,421.
 About 74.0% of the professors at South Carolina State University work full time, which means they should have enough time to focus on students in their class.
-Videos from South Carolina State University could be a good way to explore university.
+There is a graduate program accessible for students who are curious.
+If you are considering knowing more, you can see all of South Carolina State University's rankings here.

 Every student pursuing a degree in Fine & Studio Arts needs to check out Coker College.
 Students who delight in a more relaxed life will enjoy the school's location in the compact town of Hartsville, South Carolina.